-Our production facilities are strategically spread worldwide.
-We operate quartz mines located in Spain, South Africa, Canada, the United States and Mauritania and charcoal production in South Africa.
-Additionally, we operate low-ash, metallurgical quality coal mines in the United States.
+Our production facilities are strategically located throughout the world.
+We operate quartz mines located in Spain, South Africa, Canada, and the United States, and charcoal production in South Africa.
+Additionally, we operate low-ash, metallurgical grade coal mines in the United States.

 From time to time, in response to market conditions and to manage operating expenses, facilities are fully or partially idled.
-As of December 31, 2018, facilities in the United States, Spain, Venezuela, South Africa and China are partially or fully idled, as a result of current market conditions.
+As of December 31, 2019, certain facilities in the United States, Spain, Venezuela, South Africa and China are partially or fully idled, as a result of current market conditions.

-Ferroglobe's total installed power capacity in Spain is 167 megawatts.
-In 2018, total power production was approximately 491,000 megawatt hours due to very high precipitation levels.
-These figures are excluding the 18.9 megawatts of hydro production capacity that were divested for net cash proceeds of \$20,533 thousand in December 2018.
-Also, Ferroglobe owns a total of 19.2 megawatts of hydro production capacity in France.
+Ferroglobe has no installed power capacity in Spain as of December 31, 2019.
+Ferroglobe's total installed power capacity in Spain was 167 megawatts as of December, 31 2018.
+In 2019, 167 megawatts of hydro production capacity were divested for net cash proceeds of \$177,627 thousand.
+Also, Ferroglobe subsidiaries own a total of 18.9 megawatts of hydro production capacity in France.